inbravo/travel/june-2019/README.md

 * Avoid crossing Manali-Rohtang-Koksar on Tuesday, its closed for maintenance
 * Keep all necessary documents at an easily traceable place e.g. tank bag etc
 * Water streams (nala) are easier to cross in morning, owing to less water flow
+* From Sonamarg to Kargil traffic is allowed during noon hours (1 to 5 PM) only
 * Don't stay long at any high altitude point.
 Mountain sickness can kill your joy
 * Acute Mountain Sickness (AMS) symptoms are headache, dizziness, fever or vomiting
 * Avoid following any vehicle for long, try to overtake and avoid any pothole/obstacle